Klemet/klemet.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral fellow in forest ecology
+role: Research consultant in forest ecology

 # Organizations/Affiliations to show in About widget
 organizations: